Temporal Correlation in Last Passage Percolation with Flat Initial Condition via Brownian Comparison: Brownian Comparison Estimates for the Airy Airy2 process

 for all $I\subseteq [-M,M]$ with $|I|\leq \varepsilon\in (0,\frac{1}{2})$ and $C$ is a constant depending on $M,M'$.

-Note that comparing \eqref{e:sz} with Proposition \ref{p:twopeaks}, while we lose the factor $\exp\left(C|\log (\varepsilon)|^{5/6}\right)$ on the right hand side, we require the extra assumption that $\max_{x\in [-2M, 2M]} \sL(x)$ lies in a compact interval.
-Since to compute correlations one typically needs to control the contribution even from rare events where $\max_{x\in [-2M, 2M]} \sL(x)$ behaves atypically, the above falls slightly short of being enough for our applications.
-We do not include the proof the above which along with other related estimates will appear in the forthcoming work of the third author with Allan Sly \cite{SZ19}.
+Note that comparing \eqref{e:sz} with Proposition \ref{p:twopeaks}, while we do not need the additional factor $\exp\left(C|\log (\varepsilon)|^{5/6}\right)$ on the right hand side, we require the extra assumption that $\max_{x\in [-2M, 2M]} \sL(x)$ lies in a compact interval.
+Since to compute correlations one would need to control the contribution even from rare events where $\max_{x\in [-2M, 2M]} \sL(x)$ behaves atypically, the above falls slightly short of being enough for our applications.
+We do not pursue this further precisely but would like to point the reader to a discussion of a similar flavor set to appear in the forthcoming work of the third author with James Martin and Allan Sly \cite{MSZ}.
 To conclude this discussion we believe this line of work is of independent interest and whether one can sharpen the above result to be applicable in our setting remains a problem for further research.

-\subsection{Finite $n$ bounds for Exponential LPP}
+\subsection{Finite $n$ bounds for exponential LPP}

-As indicated in Section \ref{iop}, we are working with non-asymptotic quantities in the Exponential LPP models and hence we shall need to extract estimates for certain events involving the point-to-line profile $\sL_n$ (see \eqref{profile12} for the formal definition) from the corresponding results for $\sL$ proved in the previous subsection.
+As indicated in Section \ref{iop}, we are working with non-asymptotic quantities in the exponential LPP models and hence we shall need to extract estimates for certain events involving the line-to-point profile $\sL_n$ (see \eqref{profile12} for the formal definition) from the corresponding results for $\sL$ proved in the previous subsection.
 This follows by invoking the previously mentioned convergence of $\sL_{n}$ to $\sL$, which we now state formally. {We start by extending the definition of $\sL_n$ to all of $\R$ in the following trivial manner: when $|x(2n)^{2/3}|>n$ we let $\sL_n(x)=-\infty$, and we linearly interpolate between points in $(2n)^{-2/3}\Z$.}

 \begin{theorem} As $n\to \infty,$ the profile $\sL_{n}$ converges weakly to $\sL$ in the topology of uniform convergence on compact sets. \end{theorem}

 Using Theorem \ref{t:lpptoairy} one can now get versions of Propositions \ref{p:twopeaks} and \ref{prop:lbae} for the profile $\sL_{n}(\cdot)$.
 We start with the pre-limiting version of the former.